luciangreen/mindreader/README.md

 # Getting Started

-Please read the following instructions on how to install the project on your computer for writing code.
+Please read the following instructions on how to install the project on your computer for mind reading.

 # Prerequisites